gicentre/elm-vegalite/docs/changeNotes.md

 ### Additions

+- `binnedTimeUnit` for indicating time units have already been aggregated (VL 5.12).
-- New `maMinBandSize` for configuring the minimum width/height of a bar mark (VL 5.11).
+- `maMinBandSize` for configuring the minimum width/height of a bar mark (VL 5.11).

-- New `extent` transform (VL 5.10) for storing minimum and maximum values in a data field.
+- `extent` transform (VL 5.10) for storing minimum and maximum values in a data field.

 - New option labelling functions `inLabelledOptions`, `inLabelledDatumOptions` and `inLabelledDataOptions` for attaching labels to each option in a radio or drop-down selection.
 Thanks to @hingew for identifying the need for this.